Guest Artists Summer Camp 2025

 Stacy’s passion for dance and community building continues to inspire many, fostering a deeper appreciation for folk traditions in the Coos Bay area and beyond.

-Stacy will be calling contras at camp.
+Stacy will be calling contras, squares and mixers at camp.